 Bed linens are provided and changed regularly (with night temperatures of around 26°C you won’t need a sleeping bag.)

 Free wifi is provided in all of our Surf Camps.

 During the day our cars are used for the guided surf tours.

-In case you need them, remember to check the availability and please ask our camp manager on location before hand.
-We require you to have a driving license and that there be a group of at least 3 persons.
-There is no charge for using the camp vehicles, but we ask that you please refuel before returning to the camp.
+In case you need them, remember to check the availability and please ask our camp manager on location beforehand.
+We require you to have an international driver’s licence and minimum of 3 persons.
+There is no charge for using the camp vehicles, but we kindly ask you to refuel before returning to the camp.
 The free use of camp vehicles is only available in our Seminyak Surf Camp and Canggu Surf Resort.

 In the case of an accident when a guest is driving, the driver and all passengers must share the costs for any possible damages.

 We have all kind of different sizes and surfboard shapes for every level.
 It doesn’t matter if you are a Beginner, Intermediate, Advanced or Pro Surfer, we have the right board for you!

 Our surfboards are all made of high-quality epoxy or polyester resin.
 This means the best possible performance on the water.
 However they’re easily damaged, if they’re not handled properly.